Suisse

 LATIN (supported by all subfamilies)

-(only supported by: Suisse Int'l, Suisse Screen)
+(only supported by Suisse Int'l & Suisse Screen)

-(only supported by: Suisse Int'l)
+(only supported by Suisse Int'l)

-ARABIC (only supported by: Suisse Int'l (Uprights only))
+(only supported by Suisse Int'l Uprights)

 Need to know which other fonts cover a specific language?
 Consult this page ↦